Alimony Divorce Lawyer in Austin

 • Bankruptcy – If the paying spouse declares bankruptcy, that doesn’t mean they no longer have to pay alimony.
 After completing bankruptcy, the payment obligation does not receive discharge.

-Call Smith Family Law Today For Help With Your Austin Alimony Divorce Case
+Call Smith & Bledsoe Family Law Today For Help With Your Austin Alimony Divorce Case

 Our family law attorneys are knowledgeable, caring, and genuinely caring for our clients undergoing extreme life changes.
 Divorce, especially when children are involved, can become complicated.
+Our attorneys have more than 15 years of experience helping people through these types of situations.
 Don’t go at it alone and lose important alimony payments when needed.
 We will be there to help your divorce go as smoothly as possible.
-So, call us today at (512) 764-1044 or contact us online for a free consultation.
+So, call us today at (512) 277-3166 or contact us online for a free case evaluation.